No other state gets hit by hurricanes as often as Florida

 Louisiana is third in hurricane landfalls, followed by North Carolina and South Carolina.

 In fact, 40% of all US hurricanes strike Florida, NOAA says.
-(Hurricanes sometimes make landfall in multiple states, which is why that 40% figure may not seem to add up.)
+(Hurricanes sometimes make landfall in multiple states, which is why that 40% figure may not seem to add up in the map above.)

 Why Florida?
 Well, Atlantic hurricanes form over warm water in the tropics and typically move west-northwest with the prevailing winds.
 That often puts the southeastern US coast in their path, and Florida has the longest coastline -- some 1,350 miles -- of any state but Alaska.
 So it's a big target.